 If you’re on a mission to connect with the history and heritage of this riverside city, here’s where to start:

-The Ipswich Heritage Trails guide is split into three parts: the city centre, the eastern suburbs and rural areas.
+There are 12 trails in the Ipswich Then & Now Heritage Trails series, covering geographical precincts like the City Centre and Marburg, as well as key heritage themes like Churches & Cemeteries and Coal Mining.
 Each trail covers people, places and historical events.
 The city trail features sites around the Ipswich CBD including the old town hall, convict stockyard and shearing sheds, and the lime hummock at Cunningham’s Knoll.
 All-in-all, there are more than 40 sites described as part of the trail with three pocket-sized maps making it easy for day-tripping.
 Your best bet is to drop into the Ipswich Visitor Information Centre at 14 Queen Victoria Parade.